-- Thalassemia causes abnormal red blood cells.
+Thalassemia—A type of anemia caused by abnormal red blood cells.
 The condition is more common in people from southeast

-- Hemophilia is a blood clotting disorder.
+Hemophilia—A blood clotting disorder.

-Sickle cell anemia , which is more common in African Americans of sub-Saharan origin, affects the red blood cells.
+Sickle cell anemia—More common in African Americans of sub-Saharan origin, affecting the red blood cells.

 What Should I Know Before Having Genetic Screening?